Elaine (song): Synopsis

 The song is about a "devil-may-care path in pursuit of love".

 Composition

 ABBA: Let the Music Speak describes "Elaine" as a "bold and brazen up-tempo number", adding that it has a "wealth of treated synth effects".
 The pace remains the same throughout the song, and the intro has a "melodic riff that is squeezed and contorted over a series of suspended chords".
 This is followed by a "whistlable refrain".
 At the end of the second verse, the synths mimic the girls' voices.

 Analysis

-The song has a degree of programmatic irony, as the "extrevert nature" of the refrain juxtaposes "Agnetha and Frida's decisive and cutting unison stabs".
+The song has a degree of programmatic irony, as the "extrovert nature" of the refrain juxtaposes "Agnetha and Frida's decisive and cutting unison stabs".

 Critical reception

-Abba - Uncensored on the Record says the song is "OK, in a rather frantic way", and adds that it "paled in comparison" to the song it was paired with in the single "The Winner Takes It All", widely regarded as the best song ABBA ever recorded.
+Abba - Uncensored on the Record says the song is "OK, in a rather frantic way", and adds that it "paled in comparison," in the author's opinion, to the song it was paired with in the single "The Winner Takes It All".